 First, let’s establish what a trademark is and why they’re important.

-Trademark classes 1 through 34 deals with products, while classes 35 through 45 pertains to services.
+Under the international Nice classification system (which the USPTO uses to distinguish marks), classes 1 through 34 deals with products, while classes 35 through 45 pertain to services.

 Hygiene Preparations and Articles